- Chapter I: Core Purpose

 - Activities that foster schism with the intent of undermining or damaging the Family International.

-- Minors under 18 years of age who commit sexually or physically abusive mistreatment of a child or an egregious crime or life-threatening violent act will be permanently ineligible for Family membership or participation in Family International community activities or TFI member works.
+- Minors under 18 years of age who physically or sexually abuse or mistreat a child will be permanently ineligible for Family membership.

 Chapter III: Governance

-- Delineates the principal and subsidiary bodies of structure, governance, and service within the organizational structure of the Family International.
+- Determine the services provided within the organizational structure of the Family International.

-- Defines, establishes, empowers, or terminates, as may be necessary, national or international portfolios, governing bodies, or service positions.
+- Define, establish, or discontinue, as may be necessary, national or international portfolios, council bodies, and TFI Service departments and positions.

-- Defines the authority of a body to adjudicate questions of membership and matters that reflect on the Family International and its mission, and the disciplinary actions that may be applied to member misconduct.
+- Appoint a council to adjudicate questions of membership and disciplinary actions that may be applied to member misconduct.

 TFI Services will manage the tithes and gifts sent to the Family International to support publications, services, and structure; for projects or investments that further the mission of the Family International; and to assist mission projects and members.

-A TFI member work is a project, mission activity, community, congregation, association, or organization, incorporated or otherwise, founded and/or managed by a member of the Family International who is listed with the Family International.
+Members of TFI are encouraged to engage in mission-focused activities, referred to in this document as mission works.
+A TFI member’s mission work is a project, mission activity, congregation, association, or organization, incorporated or otherwise, founded and/or managed by a member of the Family International.

 - Maintains a standard of professionalism as outlined in “Professional Standard for TFI Member Works.”